 The TOE provides the following functionality:

 - Management interface.

-- Video over IP.
+- •Video over IP.

 - Security audit

-The TOE consists of three series of Network cameras : iDS-2CD7 series.
+The TOE consists of three series of Network cameras: DS-2CD5 and DS-2CD7 and PTZ series.
 The following list details the models in scope for each family: